 Most countries display an upwards progression of renewable energy share from 2010 to the Reference Case in 2030, with the largest share of renewables found in REmap 2030.
 EU countries show strong growth in both the Reference Case and REmap 2030.
 EU Member States all have renewable energy targets for 2020 as defined by their national renewable energy action plans (NREAP), and were discussing targets for 2030 at the end of 2013.
-Some have targets for 2030, such as Denmark and Germany, which take their renewable energy share in their respective 2030 Reference Case higher.
+Some have targets for 2030, such as Denmark and Brazil, Canada, China, Denmark, Ecuador, France and Germany could reach renewable energy shares of 30% or more.

+Germany, which take their renewable energy share in their respective 2030 Reference Case higher.